 In Part 1 we considered the Anglican, Roman Catholic, and Eastern Orthodox accounts of how Christianity came to England.
 The information provided in Part 1 was taken from official websites of each of these branches of the catholic Faith.
-The one point on which all three accounts agree is that Augustine was the official representative of Rome and was based in Canterbury.
-As Britain was part of the Roman Empire, it is not surprising that the Roman Catholic narrative should predominate.
-The Roman narrative has dominated the conversation for so long that the deficiencies of the account are rarely questioned.

 This suggests that the priesthood among the natives of Britain has a longer history than has been generally recognized.
 According to Gildas's De Excidio et Conquestu Britanniae there were already Christians living in Britain in 46 AD.
 The presence of Christians in Roman Britain predates the episcopacy of Evodius of Antioch (53–69 A.D.) and the episcopacy of James of Jerusalem (d.
 69 A.D.), and the episcopacy of Linus of Rome (64-79 A.D.).